 Bailiffs can:

-• arrest the debtor's property for further sale in order to recover the debt;
+• to seize the debtor's property for further sale in order to repay the debt;

-• to withdraw part of the income (but not more than 50%);
+• withdraw part of the income (but not more than 50%);

 • seize the debtor's deposits and accounts (including assets and securities);

-• to seize part of the property and transfer it to the claimant;
+• seize part of the property and transfer it to the claimant;

 • seize property held by third parties;